ajroach42/ajroach42.github.io/_posts/2025-08-13-designer-art-toy-is-in-the-can-what-s-next.md

 - Plenty of folks picked up copies of ***The Mysterious Air Pirates*** magazine (still available [here](https://www.mountaintowntoys.com/product/the-mysterious-air-pirates-volume-1-issue-1/))

 ### **The Real Highlight: The People**
 The best part of any show is the community.
 We got to catch up with old friends, and make some new ones ([**Mr. Lobo** and **Sally the Zombie Cheerleader**](https://themonsterchannel.com/) were in fine form) and meet a ton of amazing artists.
 The creativity on display was humbling!
-There was so much talent packed into one room.
+There was so much talent packed into one room!

 ### **The Haul**
 Of course, I couldn’t leave without bringing home some treasures myself.
 Here’s a peek at some of the incredible work we picked up: